ankitects/anki/docs/contributing.md

 pylib/tools/genhooks.py and qt/tools/genhooks_gui.py.
 Adding a new definition in one of those files will update the generated files.

-If you want to change an existing hook to, for example, recieve an additional argument, you must leave the existing hook unchanged to preserve backwards compatibility.
+If you want to change an existing hook to, for example, receive an additional argument, you must leave the existing hook unchanged to preserve backwards compatibility.
 Create a new definition for your hook with a similar name and include the properties `replaces="name_of_old_hook"` and